Learning with Unmasked Tokens Drives Stronger Vision Learners: Experiments (cont'd)

 \section{Experiments (cont'd)}

 This section presents continued experiments that further investigate the superiority and applicability of our method.
-We show another application of global guidance in masked image modeling beyond MAE.
+We show another application of broader context supervision in masked image modeling beyond MAE.
 We finally share our experimental regimes for the ImageNet-1k fine-tuning and semantic segmentation experiments on ADE20K.